manishkumarr1017/CTF-Writeups/darkCON/FS-2/README.md

 }
 ```

-So the structure of the binary is similar to the previous one.
+This code is similar to FS-1 with little differences.
+Let us examine those differences.